bambuco/timetracker/README.md

 # Anuko Time Tracker

+I will support Timetracking as long as possible, in Nik's memory.
+However, this is a fork, unofficial but with the best of intentions.

+The official documentation, example site, and other resources will remain in this documentation as long as they are available.

 ## About
 Anuko [Time Tracker](https://www.anuko.com/time-tracker/index.htm) is an open source, web-based time tracking application written in PHP.
 It allows you to track the time that employees or colleagues spend working on projects and tasks.
 It needs a web server such as Apache, IIS, etc. to run on, and a database to keep the data in, such as MySQL.